MLCI Q3 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Insurance Solutions Growth: Plans to invest in the Ability insurance platform to increase its capital base and expand reinsurance obligations.
+• Insurance Solutions Growth: Plans to invest in Ability to expand its capital base and reinsurance obligations, with a focus on growing this strategic vertical.

 3. Forward Guidance and Outlook